-Whether you're experiencing tightness in the upper arm or just want some added flexibility in the area, employing a few biceps stretches may help you reach your toning and strengthening goals.
-The biceps muscle, located in the front of the upper arm, helps stabilize the humerus bone at the shoulder socket.
-Properly stretching your biceps can help with muscle tightness and improve range of motion, which, in turn, could reduce the risk of injury.
+Whether you're sore from an upper-body workout or just want some added flexibility in your arms, employing a few key stretches can limber you up and help you reach your strength goals.
+Proper and regular stretching can help with muscle tightness and improve your range of motion, which, in turn, can help reduce the risk of injury.

 Biceps Stretching Safety Tips

-Stand with your feet hip-distance apart and raise your arms out to the sides, palms facing forward.
-Slowly rotate your wrists backward, as if trying to point your thumbs toward the ground.
+HOW TO DO IT: Stand with your feet hip-distance apart and raise your arms out to the sides, palms facing forward.
+Slowly rotate your wrists and arms backward, as if you're trying to point your thumbs toward the ground.
 Stop when you feel a gentle tension in your biceps.
-Hold the stretch for 20 to 30 seconds, taking care to keep your back straight throughout.
-Relax, then repeat two more times.
-You can perform this stretch in reverse as well: Stand with your feet hip-distance apart and your arms out to the sides, palms facing forward.
-Slowly rotate your wrists forward to face your palms behind you until you feel a gentle pull in your biceps.
-Hold the stretch for 20 to 30 seconds.
-Relax, then repeat two more times.
+Now, reverse it: Slowly rotate your wrists forward to face your palms behind you (or beyond, depending on your flexibility) until you feel a gentle pull in your biceps.

-Stand in a doorway.
-Place the palm and wrist of the arm you intend to stretch on the doorway at waist height and grasp gently.
+HOW TO DO IT: Stand in a doorway.
+Place one palm on a doorway at waist height and grasp gently.
 Take one large step forward with the leg on the same side of your body as the arm you're stretching.
 Now bend your knee and shift your body weight forward until you feel a stretch in your biceps muscle and shoulder.
-Hold this position for 20 to 30 seconds.
-Release the stretch, then repeat two more times.
-Make sure you step far enough forward to achieve a good stretch and that you keep your shoulder and arm completely relaxed during the stretch.
+Make sure you step far enough forward to achieve a good stretch and that you keep your shoulder and arm relaxed during the stretch, avoiding locking your elbow.